-Robert moved to Ouray in 1977 and during the past 42 years has been the owner of The Sandman and Buckskin Booksellers.
+Robert moved to Ouray in 1977 and for 42 years was the owner of The Sandman and Buckskin Booksellers.
 Robert graduated from Millsaps College in Mississippi and went to graduate school for geology in Lawrence, Kansas.
 He is the only person in the United States who makes sand bottles using natural sands, which you can find at the bookshop.
-Robert’s passions are geology and the minerals of the San Juan mountains.
-He has a son, Ian, a graphic artist, who lives in Los Angeles.
+Robert’s passions are geology and the minerals of the San Juan mountains, which he collects and sells.
+He has a son, Ian, a graphic artist, who lives in Denver.

 Frank Herbert’s classic masterpiece—a triumph of the imagination and one of the bestselling science fiction novels of all time.